jsuarezruiz/awesome-xamarin-forms/README.md

 - [Geofence ★59](https://github.com/aritchie/geofences): A cross platform library for Xamarin & Windows that allows for easy geofence detection.
 - [Geolocator ★256](https://github.com/jamesmontemagno/GeolocatorPlugin): Easy way of querying GPS location.
 - [GoogleAnalyticsForXamarinForms ★65](https://github.com/KSemenenko/GoogleAnalyticsForXamarinForms): This project is a cross platform library for Xamarin Forms, which enables a handy use of Google Analytics in your applications.
-- [Iconize ★203](https://github.com/jsmarcus/Iconize): Use icon fonts in your Xamarin.Forms application!
+- [Iconize ★205](https://github.com/jsmarcus/Iconize): Use icon fonts in your Xamarin.Forms application!
-- [InAppBillingPlugin ★275](https://github.com/jamesmontemagno/InAppBillingPlugin): A simple In-App Purchase plugin for Xamarin and Windows to query item information, purchase items, restore items, and more.
+- [InAppBillingPlugin ★279](https://github.com/jamesmontemagno/InAppBillingPlugin): A simple In-App Purchase plugin for Xamarin and Windows to query item information, purchase items, restore items, and more.
 - [ImmutableUI ★120](https://github.com/praeclarum/ImmutableUI): Is a collection of immutable data objects that mirror object-oriented user interface APIs.
 - [Jobs ★87](https://github.com/aritchie/jobs): Background Jobs Framework for Xamarin & UWP.
 - [NavigationExtensions for Xamarin.Forms ★10](https://github.com/aloisdeniel/Xam.Forms.NavigationExtensions): Those extensions for Xamarin.Forms basically add storage of the navigation history when the application stops.
 - [NotificationService ★5](https://github.com/LuckyDucko/NotificationService): Quick and easy Notifications for Xamarin Forms iOS/Android.
 - [LaunchDarkly Xamarin Client ★5](https://github.com/launchdarkly/xamarin-client): LaunchDarkly SDK for Xamarin.
-- [LibVLCSharp ★763](https://github.com/videolan/libvlcsharp): Xamarin bindings for libvlc, the multimedia framework powering the VLC applications made by VideoLAN.
+- [LibVLCSharp ★768](https://github.com/videolan/libvlcsharp): Xamarin bindings for libvlc, the multimedia framework powering the VLC applications made by VideoLAN.
 - [MagTek ★2](https://github.com/peterfournier/MagTek): Xamarin.Forms, Xamarin.iOS, and Xamarin.Android support for MagTek card readers.
 - [MatchaBackgroundService ★128](https://github.com/winstongubantes/MatchaBackgroundService): A plugin library to simplify Backgrounding in Xamarin.Forms.
-- [Media ★671](https://github.com/jamesmontemagno/MediaPlugin): Take or pick photos/videos.
+- [Media ★670](https://github.com/jamesmontemagno/MediaPlugin): Take or pick photos/videos.
-- [MediaGallery](https://github.com/dimonovdd/Xamarin.MediaGallery): Picking and saving photos and video files from the native gallery
+- [MediaGallery ★12](https://github.com/dimonovdd/Xamarin.MediaGallery): Picking and saving photos and video files from the native gallery
-- [MediaManager ★656](https://github.com/martijn00/XamarinMediaManager): Cross platform media plugin for Xamarin and Windows.
+- [MediaManager ★659](https://github.com/martijn00/XamarinMediaManager): Cross platform media plugin for Xamarin and Windows.
 - [NFCForms ★46](https://github.com/poz1/NFCForms): Easily read and write NFC tags in your Xamarin.Forms application.
 - [NoFrillsDataGrid ★3](https://github.com/davepruitt/NoFrillsDataGrid): This is a no-frills data grid control for Xamarin Forms.
 It uses SkiaSharp as the means to create and draw the data grid itself.
 - [OpenTok-Xamarin.Forms ★78](https://github.com/AndreiMisiukevich/OpenTok-Xamarin.Forms): OpenTok for Xamarin.Forms.